JesseETI/text-formatter/README.md

 Clone / Download the repository to your PC.
 Ensure python3 is installed, then cd into local repo directory. python3 text_formatter.py

-You can freely edit the input text file however you'd like for your benefit
+You can freely edit the input text file however you'd like for your benefit.
+Renaming the text input file will break the program unless you change the input text file in code.

 ### Prerequisites
 1. Python3 (Built & tested with Python 3.9.7)